-- 80 EFRAG agrees with the IASB that a breach in uniformity of accounting policies is best avoided.
-However, the temporary exemption from applying IFRS 9 is a response to exceptional circumstances that call for pragmatic solutions that can be supported as short-term interim measures. - In the present circumstances, EFRAG notes that both IFRS 9 and IAS 39 make use of the same measurement bases: amortised cost and fair value, with fair value changes being presented in profit or loss or other comprehensive income.
+- 59 EFRAG agrees with the IASB that a breach in uniformity of accounting policies is best avoided.
+However, the temporary exemption from applying IFRS 9 is a response to exceptional circumstances that call for pragmatic solutions that can be supported as short-term interim measures. - In the present circumstances, EFRAG notes that both IFRS 9 and IAS 39 make use of the same measurement bases: amortised cost3 and fair value, with fair value changes being presented in profit or loss or other comprehensive income.
 IFRS 9 has the merit of bringing an improved discipline in how the different measurement bases apply, notably with the reference to the business model.
-A temporary exemption from applying IFRS 9 can result in users being presented with, in consolidated financial statements, a segregation between financial assets accounted for in accordance with IAS 39 and which participate in the asset management activity of the insurance activities of the group, while all others are reported in accordance with IFRS 9.
-It is not ideal, however proper presentation and disclosure can help meet the objective assigned to the interim solution.
+A below reporting entity level temporary exemption from applying IFRS 9 can result in users being presented, in consolidated financial statements, with financial assets accounted for in accordance with IAS 39 and which participate in the asset management activity of the insurance activities of the group, while all others are reported in accordance with IFRS 9.
+It is not ideal, however proper presentation and disclosure to enable users to understand the financial position and performance can help meet the objective assigned to the interim solution.